 A planetarium theater is a special room with a round ceiling (dome) and projectors which can recreate the day or night sky up on the dome.
 The simulation can be set to show the sky for any date, time, and location — including out in space!
 The planetarium is an excellent tool for exploring various aspects of astronomy and space science.

-This planetarium seats 60 and serves approximately 20,000 pre-school through adult visitors each year and has been open since 1966.
-The 30-foot dome is illuminated by a Spitz A3P Star Projector and an array of auxiliary projectors.
+This planetarium seats 67 and serves approximately 20,000 pre-school through adult visitors each year and has been open since 1966.
+The 30-foot dome is illuminated by an amazing Digistar 6 simulation system.
 Reservations can be made to bring your group to participate in a program at the planetarium.

 In addition to program offerings, the planetarium also serves as a resource for teachers, students, and the general public--including monthly public programs.
-Please feel free to contact the planetarium via phone, fax, or email if you need any astronomical/space science related information or materials.
+Please feel free to contact the planetarium via phone or email if you need any astronomical/space science related information or materials.

 Location (see also Location page)

 The MMSD Planetarium is located in James Madison Memorial High School, at the following address:

 Visitors should enter through the Gammon Road entrance near the flag pole.
 This entrance is also marked with a planetarium sign near the curb.
 The planetarium entrance is 50 feet straight down the hallway on the right side. (see photos on the Location page.)

 Suggestions for Planning a Trip to the Planetarium: this is a checklist to help you plan your trip and get the most out of your planetarium experience.

 Contact information can be found on the Contact the Planetarium page.